Jerry Brown: First term

 In 1975, Brown opposed Vietnamese immigration to California, saying that the state had enough poor people.
-He added, “There is something a little strange about saying ‘Let's bring in 500,000 more people’ when we can't take care of the 1 million (Californians) out of work.”
+He added, "There is something a little strange about saying 'Let's bring in 500,000 more people' when we can't take care of the 1 million (Californians) out of work."

 Brown strongly opposed the death penalty and vetoed it as governor, which the legislature overrode in 1977.
 He also appointed judges who opposed capital punishment.
-One of these appointments, Rose Bird as the Chief Justice of the California Supreme Court, was voted out in 1987 after a strong campaign financed by business interests upset by her "pro-labor" and "pro-free speech" rulings.
+One of these appointments, Rose Bird as the chief justice of the California Supreme Court, was voted out in 1987 after a strong campaign financed by business interests upset by her "pro-labor" and "pro-free speech" rulings.
 The death penalty was only "a trumped-up excuse" to use against her, even though the Bird Court consistently upheld the constitutionality of the death penalty.
 In 1960, he lobbied his father, then governor, to spare the life of Caryl Chessman and reportedly won a 60-day stay for him.

-Brown was both in favor of a Balanced Budget Amendment and opposed to Proposition 13, the latter of which would decrease property taxes and greatly reduce revenue to cities and counties.
-When Proposition 13 passed in June 1978, he heavily cut state spending, and along with the Legislature, spent much of the $5 billion surplus to meet the proposition's requirements and help offset the revenue losses which made cities, counties, and schools more dependent on the state.
+Brown was both in favor of a Balanced Budget Amendment and initially opposed to Proposition 13, the latter of which would decrease property taxes and greatly reduce revenue to cities and counties.
+After Prop 13 passed in June 1978, he changed course and declared himself a "born-again tax cutter."
+He heavily cut state spending, and along with the Legislature, spent much of the $5 billion surplus to meet the proposition's requirements and help offset the revenue losses which made cities, counties, and schools more dependent on the state.
 His actions in response to the proposition earned him praise from Proposition 13 author Howard Jarvis who went as far as to make a television commercial for Brown just before his successful re-election bid in 1978.
 The controversial proposition immediately cut tax revenues and required a two-thirds supermajority to raise taxes.
 Max Neiman, a professor at the Institute of Governmental Studies at University of California, Berkeley, credited Brown for "bailing out local government and school districts", but felt it was harmful "because it made it easier for people to believe that Proposition 13 wasn't harmful".
 In an interview in 2014, Brown indicated that a "war chest" would have helped his campaign for an alternative to Proposition 13.

+During his first term, Brown also signed into law various measures improving labor rights and social security.
+Amongst others, these included collective bargaining for school employees and teachers, the extension of unemployment benefits to farmworkers, prohibiting the employment of professional strikebreakers in labor disputes, and improved rights for farm labor.